 There’s no doubt Sydney’s market is booming, with occupancy levels routinely nudging capacity.
 For the six months ending 30 June 2018, STR Global data for Sydney showed luxury hotel rooms routinely selling for $370 per night market-wide, while a select group of properties were consistently achieving rates of $400 or more per night.

 Savills’ claims are based on a study of hotel sales results over the last five years, which have notably dropped due to the lack of properties going on the market and new development opportunities increasingly scarce.
-The study indicated future sales could see hotel owners or investors recouping less than 5% yield on their investment and room construction or development costs surpassing $1 million each.
+The study indicated future sales could see hotel owners or investors recouping less than 5% yield on their investment and room construction or development costs surpassing $1 million per room.

 It used the 2013 sale of the Four Seasons Sydney as an example, citing the eventual sale price of $340 million equating to $606,000 per room at a comparatively high 6.6% yield.
 Fast forward just a year and the sale of the Sheraton on the Park spurred intense competition and an eventual sale price of $463 million – at the time an Australian record – to a Chinese conglomerate.
 That deal included a $40 million commitment to improve the 557-room property, working out to more than $900,000 per room – a 40% jump on the Four Seasons price.